SevenSec114/syome-blog/README.md

 - `language` - Reops' language usage for its post
 - `repoUrl` - The github URL of the repo

+> [!TIP]
+> While typing fenced code block, keep the first line of the code block empty can `hide the copy button`

 ### Styling

 Styling is done with Tailwind CSS.
 Custom styles should be added to component files or global styles in `src/styles/`.